SearchSG/dev-portal-admin-portal-docs/README.md

 - manage search configurations
 - view search usage analytics data for your search applications

-To access the admin portal, make sure you a valid for TechPass account.
+To access the admin portal, make sure you have a valid for TechPass account.